 Larnaca or ‘Skala’ as locals call it, is the third largest city of Cyprus.
 Located in the south part of the island, it is ten minutes away from Larnaca International Airport and about half an hour’s drive away from the capital.
 Larnaca has been an up and coming destination in the past few years.
 First of all, its main street ‘Foinikoudes’ (meaning palm trees, taking its name from the palm trees that are lined along the street) is buzzing with life.

 Nearby, there is also the Hala Sultan Tekke, one of the most important monuments of the Islamic World.
-The mosque is built on the tomb of Umm Haram, the Prophet Mohamed’s aunt who died, falling from a horse.
+The mosque is built on the tomb of Umm Haram, the Prophet Mohamed’s aunt, who died falling from a horse.
 Another mosque worth visiting in the city is the Grand Mosque Djami Jebir.
 Right next to it, at the end of the Foinikoudes Avenue, there is the Larnaca Castle.
 Built in the 14th century, it is now the home of artefacts from the early Christian Ages until the 19th century.
 St. Lazarus church (there is also a Byzantine Museum in it), built in the 9th century AD and Phaneromeni Church built around 80 BC, are important monuments in the city.
-Finally, in Larnaca district there are some beautiful villages you should check out, such as picturesque Lefkara famous for its lace and silver handicrafts and beautiful Kato Drys.
+Finally, in Larnaca district there are some beautiful villages you should check out, such as the picturesque Lefkara village, famous for its lace and silver handicrafts and beautiful Kato Drys village.

 Furthermore, the sea in Pervolia, Mackenzie, Dhekelia and Phoinikoudes are ideal for scuba diving, snorkelling or even something more relaxed, such as fishing.
 To fully enjoy the city and its surrounding areas, there are cycling routes you can take for example, the Rizoelia Forest route, the one that starts from the city’s beaches, passes through Hala Sultan Tekke Mosque and ends Meneou village and the Kofinou-Larnaca one.
 On the other hand, if you prefer, to explore the area on foot, you can take the European Trail E4, that passes from Larnaca and goes through pine forests, mountains and monasteries.